yboys0504/wsd/README.md

-# Fighting Against the Long Tail of Word Sense Disambiguation Inspired by Children's Literacy Behavior
+# Bi-Matching Mechanism to Combat the Long Tail of Word Sense Disambiguation

 Word Sense Disambiguation (WSD) is to predict the sense of the target word in a given context.

 ![模型结构图](https://github.com/yboys0504/wsd/blob/main/model.png)

-Word Sense Disambiguation (WSD) is a basic task of Natural Language Processing (NLP), and high-accuracy word sense recognition has a positive effect on subsequent language understanding tasks.
-However, due to the long tail phenomenon of word sense distribution, pre-trained language models trained on general or public datasets will seriously underestimate low-frequency senses (LFSs), which makes it difficult to correct the existing deviations in the subsequent fine-tuning stage.
-This paper proposes a bi-encoder model, simulating the literacy behavior of children and fully employing glosses and example sentences in a dictionary (i.e., WordNet), to improve the recognition rate of the pre-trained model for LFS in the WSD task.
-Specifically, we employ one of the encoders to construct the conceptual system of the word and the other to learn its applicable scenario and determine the sense of the word in a given context through the double matching of the conceptual system and the applicable scenario.
-The experiment is carried out under the WSD evaluation framework proposed by Raganato (2017), and our model outperforms the previous state-of-the-art models.
-Moreover, our model has reached a new height in the performance of high-frequency senses.
+The long tail phenomenon of word sense distribution in linguistics causes the Word Sense Disambiguation (WSD) task to face a serious polarization of word sense distribution, that is, Most Frequent Senses (MFSs) with huge sample sizes and Long Tail Senses (LTSs) with small sample sizes.
+The single matching mechanism model that does not distinguish between the two senses will cause LTSs to be ignored because LTSs are in a weak position.
+The few-shot learning method that mainly focuses on LTSs is not conducive to grasping the advantage of easy identification of MFSs.
+This paper proposes a bi-matching mechanism to serve the WSD model to deal with two kinds of senses in a targeted manner, namely definition matching and collocation feature matching.
+The experiment is carried out under the evaluation framework of English all-words WSD and is better than the baseline models.
+Moreover, state-of-the-art performance is achieved through data enhancement.